Have a Question?

 Q. Does the cabin have a washer and dryer, and if so, do we need to bring laundry detergent?

-A. You’ll find laundry detergent and softener in the laundry upstairs.
+A. You’ll find laundry detergent, bleach, softener and dryer sheets in the laundry upstairs.

 Q. Is the bathroom on the first or second floor?
 Does it have a bathtub?

 A. The bathroom is on the second floor adjacent to the bedroom.
-The bathroom has a deep soaking tub (no shower).
+The bathroom has a deep soaking tub with hand-held sprayer (no stand-up shower).
+The stairs to the bedroom and bathroom are steep: the cabin is not appropriate for elderly guests or those with mobility issues.

 Q. Can we fish from the cabin’s property?

 A. The cabin has 360 feet of river frontage; guests can fish right from the banks or wading in the river.
 The Pecos River is well stocked with rainbow trout from the Lisboa Hatchery just a few miles downstream (a fun place to visit!).
-For those who like a bigger challenge, native brown and cutthroat also populate the river.
+For those who like a bigger challenge, native German brown and cutthroat also populate the river.
+These are threatened species: catch-and-release will help their numbers.

 Q. Do we need a fishing license?

 A. Yes.
+Anyone over twelve years of age must have a license.
 Even though the cabin has rights to the river off its property, you’ll still need a fishing license.
 You can get one in town at the gas station or north four miles to the Tererro general store.

 Q. Can we bait fish in the river or do we have to fly fish?